-- 1. Maintain at least a 2.30 for both cumulative grade-point average and nursing grade-point average (NGPA, includes required nursing courses only) - 2.
-Receive a grade of C or better in all nursing courses - 3.
-Clear criminal background check annually while enrolled - 4.
-Maintain updated CPR certification and proof of comprehensive health insurance - 5.
-Provide evidence of compliance with all health requirements and clearance of drug screening to the School of Nursing and Health Sciences - 6.Comply with essential abilities policy (see Nursing Program Admission Requirements - 7.
-Comply with additional agency policies and requirements for clinical practice - 8.
-Provide health requirement updates to the Nursing office before the start of each semester
+- 1. Maintain at least a 2.30 for both cumulative grade-point average and nursing grade-point average (NGPA, includes required nursing courses only). - 2.
+Receive a grade of C or better in all nursing courses. - 3.
+Clear criminal background check annually while enrolled. - 4.
+Maintain updated American Heart Association BLS certification and proof of comprehensive health insurance. - 5.
+Provide evidence of compliance with all health requirements and clearance of 10-panel drug screen to the School of Nursing and Health Sciences. - 6.Comply with essential abilities policy (see Nursing Program Admission Requirements). - 7.
+Comply with additional agency policies and requirements for clinical practice. - 8.
+Comply with annual health and mandatory requirement updates before the start of each semester.